mansooranis/Workit/README.md

-An app which is designed to focus on a particular task with help of the pomodoro tecchnique and beats to listen while working.
+An app which is designed to focus on a particular task with help of the pomodoro technique and beats to listen while working.